The Essentials of Teaching Business English Online and In Person

 Be professional without becoming boring.

 While you should strive for professionalism and always keep in mind that your students come from a business environment, this doesn’t mean that classes need to be boring.
-You may not pull out all the same stops you would with other classes, such as using puppets, but your adult students will still appreciate you keeping things lively with Business English games and other activities.
+You may not pull out all the same stops, such as using puppets, that you would with other classes, but your adult students will still appreciate you keeping things lively with Business English games and other activities.

-Try to bring in interesting resources, such as current business magazines, podcasts about industry topics, or videos of market news reports, in order to diversify your activities.
-If teaching online, you can easily screen share things like news articles and videos with your students.
+Try to bring in interesting resources, such as current business magazines, podcasts about industry topics, or videos of market news reports, to diversify your activities.
+If teaching online, you can easily screen-share things like news articles and videos with your students.

 Business English teacher Cristina notes, “When my students have a very strong level of English, I often try to teach them something other than just English.
 For example, I had a student whose English was very advanced, so instead of giving her a vocabulary or grammar lesson, I created a lesson around the artist Frida Kahlo and her life.
 Not only was she learning English, but she was learning about art and history!”